d3netxer/virtual-mapgive-course/tutorial-osm-in-qgis-spatiallite.md

-#Tutorial: Getting OSM data into QGIS
+#Tutorial: Getting OSM data into QGIS with SpatialLite

 ##Step 1: